Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: Introduction

 There seems to have been no previous attempt to address the dynamical aspects of flapping propulsion with a QSM.
 We pursue such here by asking if, despite the clearly documented importance of unsteady effects, the salient phenomena can be reproduced by such a model.
 If so, what form must it take, and how does this form relate to the previously identified unsteady mechanisms?
 We focus our investigations on three aspects of the forward dynamics: the state transition from stationary to translating, the timescale defining changes in flight speed from some initial condition, and the speed and Strouhal number characterizing the translating state.
 We embed our efforts within the same class of models that have been developed for and successfully applied to the falling paper problem.
 Doing so presents the opportunity to unify these different problems under one framework and to potentially extend the sets of conditions over which they are applicable.
 Wang and coworkers developed models for the two-dimensional (2D) problem of passive flight of a thin, symmetric plate by accounting for added mass, lift, drag and their associated torques \citep{andersen2005analysis, andersen2005unsteady, pesavento2006unsteady, wang2012unsteady, huang2013experimental, hu2014motion, nakata2015cfd}.
-Successive iterations have considered wider sets of conditions to drive refinements, including aspects of the center of pressure, the torque model, rotational lift, and the dependencies of the force coefficients on attack angle \citep{huang2013experimental, li2022centre,Pomerenk_Ristroph_2025}.
-These developments have generally been done in close connection with CFD simulations and/or experiments and typically in specific contexts that validate the model over limited ranges of Reynolds numbers.
-A key challenge presented by the flapping propulsion problem is the widely ranging $Re = 10$ to $10^5$, where the lower values pertain to the onset of motion and the higher values are more typical of steady flight in nature.
+Successive iterations have considered wider sets of conditions to drive refinements, including aspects of the center of pressure, the torque model, rotational lift, and the dependencies of the force coefficients on attack angle \citep{huang2013experimental, li2022centre,Pomerenk_Ristroph_2025,hover2004effect}.
+These developments have generally been done in close connection with CFD simulations and/or experiments and typically in specific contexts that validate the model over limited ranges of Reynolds numbers $\Rey$.
+A key challenge presented by the flapping propulsion problem is the widely ranging $\Rey = 10$ to $10^5$, where lower values mark the onset of vorticity effects and yet higher values are associated with turbulent boundary layer flows \citep{schlichting2016boundary,anderson2005introduction}.